nodejam/nodejam/README.md

 - The services you need to run are app/website/app.js, app/api/app.js
 - Check the sample files upstart-fora-app.conf, upstart-fora-api.conf and monit-fora
 - The --es5 option will transform ES6 code to ES5, allowing you to run on stable node.

+Note:
+ES6 to ES5 transformation is done with Regenerator (https://github.com/facebook/regenerator).

 Step 4 (Optional): Want some test data?